 Having blood-sucking on the brain (and not because of the Twilight saga–though I’ll admit I enjoyed), I searched my studio folders for Him.
-I scoured my old Prentice Hall, graphic files.
-When I was a newbie Mac user learning Adobe Illustrator, I drew everything using old-fashioned, hand/eye coordination with a mouse and a prayer.
+I scoured my old Prentice Hall files.
+When I was a new Mac user learning Illustrator, I drew everything employed old-fashioned hand-eye coordination with a mouse and a prayer.

 He was one of my first ventures into computer portraiture.
 I had no choice but to create Him.
 He wouldn’t leave my mind.
 He was a tormenting fellow.
 He’d bite me nightly and I suffer daily for it.
 He was the awesome Vampire Lestat.
 Once I created Him, He no longer haunted my dreams.